cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {{hashtofield-expand-other}} are expected to have similar properties, but these should be analyzed on a case-by-case basis.

-## expand\_message\_md security {#security-considerations-expand-md}
+## expand\_message\_xmd security {#security-considerations-expand-xmd}

-The expand\_message\_md function defined in {{hashtofield-expand-md}} is indifferentiable from a random oracle {{MRH04}} when any of the following hold:
+The expand\_message\_xmd function defined in {{hashtofield-expand-xmd}} is indifferentiable from a random oracle {{MRH04}} when one of the following holds:

 1. H is indifferentiable from a random oracle,
 2. H is a sponge-based hash function whose inner function is modeled as a random transformation or random permutation {{BDPV08}}, or
-3. H is a Merkle-Damgaard hash function and the compression function is modeled as a random oracle {{CDMP05}}.
+3. H is a Merkle-Damgaard hash function whose compression function is modeled as a random oracle {{CDMP05}}.

-The first and second cases are true by the composability of indifferentiability proofs.
-For the third case, we now briefly sketch an indifferentiability argument.
-Here, H is a Merkle-Damgaard function; we model H's underlying compression function as a random oracle.

-First, we argue that each of the b\_i values, i >= 1, is generated by a hash function that is indifferentiable from a random oracle.
-This follows from Theorem 3.4 of {{CDMP05}} and the fact that each call to H that generates one of these b\_i values has a unique prefix, DST || I2OSP(i, 1).

-Next, we argue that b\_0\_chopped is generated by a hash function that is indifferentiable from a random oracle.
-This follows from Theorem 3.3 of {{CDMP05}}; {{MT07}}, {{CN08}}, and {{DFL12}}
-improve the analysis, giving tighter security bounds.

-Finally, since b\_0\_chopped and all b\_i, i >= 1, are the outputs of hash functions indifferentiable from random oracles, their concatenation is also indifferentiable from a random oracle by the composability of indifferentiability proofs, as is a len\_in\_bytes prefix of this concatenation.
-(See also {{CDMP05}}, Section 5.)
+The indifferentiability of this construction follows from the security argument for the construction in {{CDMP05}}, Section 5.
+As in that construction, expand\_message\_xmd generates its output by first hashing the input message into a intermediate result (b\_0), then repeatedly applying an indifferentiable hash function to that result.

+In particular, each of the output blocks b\_i, i >= 1 in expand\_message\_xmd
+is the result of invoking H on a unique, prefix-free encoding of b\_0.
+This is true, first, because the length of the input to all such invocations is equal and fixed by the choice of H and DST, and second, because each such input has a unique prefix (because of the inclusion of the counter byte I2OSP(i, 1)).

+The essential difference between the construction of {{CDMP05}} and expand\_message\_xmd is that the latter hashes the concatenation of a counter with b\_0 XOR b\_(i - 1) (step 7), rather than simply hashing that counter prepended to b\_0.
+This approach increases the Hamming distance between invocations of H, which reduces the likelihood that nonidealities in H affect the distribution of the b\_i values.

 # Acknowledgements

 The authors would like to thank Adam Langley for his detailed writeup of Elligator 2 with Curve25519 {{L13}};
-Christopher Patton and Benjamin Lipp for educational discussions; and Sean Devlin, Justin Drake, Dan Harkins, Thomas Icart, Leonid Reyzin, Michael Scott, and Mathy Vanhoef for helpful feedback.
+Dan Boneh, Christopher Patton, and Benjamin Lipp for educational discussions; and Sean Devlin, Justin Drake, Dan Harkins, Thomas Icart, Leonid Reyzin, Michael Scott, and Mathy Vanhoef for helpful feedback.